 Vegan Mango - Melon Slaw with Ginger and Lime

 - 1/2 whole cantaloupe

-- 2 tablespoons Gourmet Garden Lightly Dried Ginger
+- 2 tablespoons Gourmet Garden Lightly Dried Ginger, or freshly grated ginger

 - 1 Serrano pepper seeded and minced, or to taste